kennethl81/LIUKEN4/README.md

 ===================================================
 This script was built using python v3.6.3

-Thos script relies on the following additional modules installed via pip3 Please install these modules prior to running!:
+This script relies on the following additional modules installed via pip3 Please install these modules prior to running!:

                         requests
                         urllib